Dreaming381/Latios-Framework-Documentation/Kinemation Animation and Rendering/README.md

 ### Lots of Features

-While the above features might be the most impactful, Kinemation has plenty more to offer. **Blend Shapes** offer an alternative to skeletal animation. **Dual Quaternion Skinning** is available in both vertex and compute flavors and even works for scale and stretch. **Dynamic Meshes** let you animate the vertices directly in Burst jobs. **Enable Toggles** let you quickly toggle the visibility of entities based on gameplay without sync points.
+While the above features might be the most impactful, Kinemation has plenty more to offer. **Blend Shapes** offer an alternative to skeletal animation. **Dynamic Meshes** let you animate the vertices directly in Burst jobs. **Enable Toggles** let you quickly toggle the visibility of entities based on gameplay without sync points.
 Both exposed and optimized skeletons support **attachments**, including nested skeletons.

 ### Performance Guarantee